-Whether a franchise studio like Arthur Murray or Fred Astaire or an independent ballroom dance studio, you’ll likely encounter a three-way system of teaching meaning private lessons, group classes, and dance parties.
+Whether a franchise studio like Arthur Murray and Fred Astaire or an independent ballroom dance studio, you’ll likely encounter a three-way system of teaching meaning private lessons, group classes, and dance parties.

-A private lesson is one teacher and one student or one couple working together.
-They are usually held Mon-Fri afternoons and evenings by appointment to reserve an instructor for you.
+A private lesson is a teacher and one student or one couple working together.
+Lessons are usually held Monday-Friday afternoons and evenings by appointment.

 A group class has one or two instructors and a number of students.
-The leaders line up on one side, the followers face them with the teacher in the middle.
+During the class, the leaders line up on one side, the followers face them with the teacher in the middle.

 Weekly, bi-weekly, or monthly socials are where you practice dancing with other students and instructors.
-It’s similar to how you learn to drive, practicing in the parking lot before hit the highway.
-Your studio dance party is your parking lot!
+It’s similar to how you learn to drive.
+You know, practicing in the parking lot before you hit the highway.

-If you’re not in a hurry to learn, you might do well to take some group classes.
-Getting started with your ballroom dance lessons with a series of group classes will be fun and economical.
+If you’re not in a hurry to learn, try taking some group classes.
+In fact, getting started with your ballroom dance lessons with a series of group classes is fun and economical.